PanithanS/Defect-Prediction-in-Semiconductor-Lithography/README.md

 In our analysis, we use various classifiers provided by the scikit-learn module to predict the defective chip yield from the exposure parameters.
 1. Multilayer Perceptron (MLP): the validation accuracy is 0.97
 2. Gaussian Process Classifier (GP): the validation accuracy is 0.97
-3. Supporting Vector Machine(SVM) : he validation accuracy is 0.95
+3. Supporting Vector Machine(SVM) : the validation accuracy is 0.95

  Overall, this classifier seems to make accurate predictions.